swordzlim/RESMCM_ARI/readme.md

 ```

  ### 3. Efficiency of MKL evaluation (run_eff_mkl.sh)
-You need to install MKL first, if you want to run the experiment in  **Figure 17**.
-Note that atfer installing Open MPI, you need to execute the following command:
+You need to install MKL first if you want to run the experiment in  **Figure 17**.
+Note that after installing Open MPI, you need to execute the following command:
 ```
 . ${KML_PATH}/env/vars.sh
 ```